 Who is This for?

-MEW and MetaMask can be used by anyone who wishes to store their Ether or Ethereum based tokens rather terms as ERC20 tokens.
+MEW and MetaMask can be used by anyone who wishes to store their Ether or Ethereum based tokens rather than terms as ERC20 tokens.
 Since these are storage solutions, we recommend using them for long term storage and not the regular buy and sell technique.
 For the latter, we recommend using trading platforms like Poloniex instead.

 Pros and Cons